Sunday, December 4, 2022

 The second side opens with the three-part instrumental "The Launch," which then leads into "Cool the Engines."
 Two Goudreau tracks follow with "Hard Luck" and "What's a Fella to Do?"

-For the final track, I chose something not on either Third Stage or Barry Goudreau.
-Instead, I picked a track Boston played in concert often between 1976-79, but never (as far as I know) recorded in the studio: "Shattered Images (Help Me)."
+I chose something not on either Third Stage or Barry Goudreau for the final track.
+Instead, I picked a track Boston played in concert often between 1976 and 1979, but never (as far as I know) recorded in the studio: "Shattered Images (Help Me)."
 There are quite a few recordings available from different shows, but I liked the one recorded at a show in Long Beach, Calif., in 1977.
 This track provides a big, enthusiastic ending for the album.
 You can find this version on a bootleg called Permission to Land, and it can also be found on YouTube.

-Interestingly, at least for me, is that the only person who performs on all the tracks is Hashian.
+Interestingly, at least for me, Hashian is the only person who performs on all the tracks.

 I take no credit for the cover art.
-I found this being used for Boston songs on YouTube uploaded by ColdFrixion, and I thought it would make a nice alternative to the original cover as well as show that this is a different version.
+I found it being used for Boston songs on YouTube uploaded by ColdFrixion, and I thought it would make a nice alternative to the original cover and show that this is a different version.

 Here's a YouTube Playlist of what the album could sound like.